interledger-deprecated/java-crypto-conditions/README.md

 ## TODO

-  - More Unit tests
+  - More Unit tests (see #62)
-  - Finish implementing test runner for shared integration tests from [https://github.com/rfcs/crypto-conditions](https://github.com/rfcs/crypto-conditions).
-  - Helper functions for generating fulfillments
-  	- From private keys and messages
-  	- Using a builder
+  - Replace current ASN.1 DER Input/Outputstream code with Codec framework (see java-ilp-core).
   - Validate condition against a global max cost

 ## License